 Get information on scholarships, bursaries, career planning tools, debt calculation, learning plan development, on line applications and information about the student aid process in Manitoba.

 The Canada Student Loans Program provides loans and grants to Canadians attending a University, College, Trade School, or Vocational School, if they need help financing their education.

 Search this collection of scholarships, bursaries, and information to learn about your financing options, and how to apply for scholarships and loans.

-Employment Manitoba helps unemployed persons to find jobs and provides many other related services such as; employment needs assessment, employment counselling, job referrals to the Red River Floodway Expansion Project and Northern Generating Stations, information on the labour market education and training, and access to computers for finding jobs.
-Employment Manitoba may also provide financial assistance for training to those who are eligible.
+Training and Employment Services helps unemployed persons to find jobs and provides many other related services such as; employment needs assessment, employment counselling, job referrals to the Red River Floodway Expansion Project and Northern Generating Stations, information on the labour market education and training, and access to computers for finding jobs.
+Training and Employment Services may also provide financial assistance for training to those who are eligible.

 These information guides contain information on Canada Student loans and other assistance available to finance your postsecondary education